ppy/osu-wiki/wiki/Gameplay/Judgement/osu!/en.md

 ## Notes

 [^half-spins]: Spins are internally calculated in terms of half revolutions.
 The formulas listed in this page are adjusted to be in terms of full spins for simplicity, so this value is thus rounded down to the nearest half.
-[^spinner-clear]: As a presumable oversight, the ["Clear" text](/wiki/Skinning/osu!#spinner) (`spinner-clear.png`) appears one half of a revolution before the required amount of spins to get a GREAT judgement.
+[^spinner-clear]: As a presumable oversight, the ["Clear" text](/wiki/Skinning/osu!#spinner) (`spinner-clear.png`) appears one half of a revolution before the required amount of spins to get a GREAT judgement.<!-- internal reference: https://github.com/peppy/osu-stable-reference/blob/1531237b63392e82c003c712faa028406073aa8f/osu!/GameplayElements/HitObjects/Osu/SpinnerOsu.cs#L302-L303 comparison logic isn't the same as L457 & L440-->
-[^minimum-spm]: Due to the +0.5 constant in the below formula, the actual minimum average is `0.5 / spinner length in seconds` spins per second faster.
+[^minimum-sps]: Due to the +0.5 constant in the formula for minimum spins required, the actual minimum average is `0.5 / spinner length in seconds` spins per second faster.